devgeniem/ga-popular-posts-geniem/README.md

     update_option($cache_name, $report);
 }
 ```
-After running this, you should have data in options table with the name set in the function, in this case 'ga_all_top_posts'.
+After running this, you should have data in options table with the name set in the function, in this case `ga_all_top_posts`.

 You might want to run this in cronjob to keep the data up to date.

 A good way to explore the API and test out filtering is here: http://ga-dev-tools.appspot.com/explorer/